SimonWaldherr/ups/README.md

 Don't get me wrong, [Nice Label Designer](https://www.nicelabel.com/design-and-print) is still the best WYSIWYG Label Editor on Earth, but NiceWatch is slow and unstable.
 The UPS is programmed to support Label Templates designed with NiceLabel Designer and print them on ZPL compatible printers.

+This repository contains a refactored version of **UPS**.
+It only contains general purpose features, features like:

+* handling invalid XML-Files from SAP systems
+* reload missing data in XML-Files from SAP systems
+* save log-data to BI (business intelligence) system
+* transfer material master data to a sub-system
+* load printer data from a SAP database table

 I use UPS in a customized version to print up to 10000 labels daily.
 UPS can also do a lot more with ease, but in the current case of application it is not needed.
 You can even run UPS on a Raspberry Pi.